 Step 3

-Check your row tension
+Check your row gauge

 Knitting tension square row tension

-If the row tension is only slightly out (such as half a row to one row), it shouldn’t make too much difference to the final garment, especially because most patterns instruct you to knit the piece to a certain length.
+If the row gauge is only slightly out (such as half a row to one row), it shouldn’t make too much difference to the final garment, especially because most patterns instruct you to knit the piece to a certain length.

 3 knitting swatch rulers to buy